adi-exe/WeCare/README.md

 </p>

 <h3> Abstract: </h3>
-Caring Comet is your go-to platform for mental wellness and good health.
+We Care is your go-to platform for mental wellness and good health.
 We're on a mission to help you build a positive mindset for life's challenges.
 This is your one-stop destination for a healthier you, our platform is all about making well-being simple and accessible to all.
-Let this Comet illuminate your path to emotional well-being!!
+Let this site illuminate your path to emotional well-being!!

 <h3> Features: 5 pillars that form the backbone of the platform </h3>